-Recognizing the exceptional level of skill required to lead a successful 21st-century airport, Airports Council International – North America's (ACI-NA's) Human Resources Committee is excited to launch annual Excellence in Visionary Leadership Award.
-Each year, this award recognizes the extraordinary leadership of an Airport Director who best exemplifies the following competencies: relationship management, consultation, leadership & navigation, communication, global and cultural effectiveness, ethical practice, critical evaluation, people practice and business acumen.
-It will be presented at ACI-NA’s annual conference to the airport leader who is judged best at leveraging the talents of an organization’s stakeholders to achieve the airport’s strategic goals.
+Recognizing the exceptional level of skill required to lead a successful 21st-century airport, Airports Council International – North America's (ACI-NA's) Human Resources Committee is excited to launch the annual Excellence in Visionary Leadership Award.
+Each year, this award recognizes the extraordinary leadership of an Airport Director, Executive Director, or President/CEO who best exemplifies the following competencies: relationship management, consultation, leadership & navigation, communication, global and cultural effectiveness, ethical practice, critical evaluation, people practice and business acumen.
 Leading an airport requires an unwavering commitment to bringing a vision to life coupled with excellence in each functional area of a 21st-century commercial airport.
 The Committee believes it is appropriate to recognize this commitment.

 Any ACI-NA airport member, in good standing, is eligible to nominate and apply by submitting one (1) written report and one (1) group of five (5) collateral pieces of information, that demonstrate relevant competencies (i.e. collateral pieces may include press releases, magazines, newspapers, published articles, social media communication/information, interviews, podcasts, web-site analytics, audio or video clips, etc.).

-The written report submitted must detail how the Airport Director exemplifies the competencies listed above.
-The written report should be insightful and contain structural analysis with examples on how the Airport Director demonstrates the nine competencies.
+The written report submitted must detail how the Airport Director, Executive Director, or President/CEO exemplifies the competencies listed above.
+The written report should be insightful and contain structural analysis with examples on how the Airport Director, Executive Director, or President/CEO demonstrates the nine competencies.

 A characteristic of a strong and effective leader is to lead by example.
-Along with a written report, one (1) group of five (5) collateral pieces of information may be submitted that demonstrates how the Airport Director exemplifies the competencies listed above.
+Along with a written report, one (1) group of five (5) collateral pieces of information may be submitted that demonstrates how the Airport Director, Executive Director, or President/CEO exemplifies the competencies listed above.

 Please note that video submissions will be used for future ACI-NA marketing purposes.